cjneely10/BioMetaDB/README.md

     generated using `get_table()`.
 Any additional functions added to this class will be available to your records.
     - `BioMetaDB/DataStructures/record_list.pyx` holds the class `RecordList`, which is a simple container class for handling database records.
 Currently, this class functions as a quasi-dictionary-and-list data structure.
+    - `BioMetaDB/Accessories/update_data.py` provides a dynamic data structure for storing information as object attributes and writing the result to file.

 ## dbdm